 If you have or plan on adding any nifty new accessories, devices, or enhancements, this coverage can provide invaluable protection.
 If you're an Esurance customer, you can add it by calling 1-800-ESURANCE (1-800-378-7262) or by updating your policy online.

 See all coverages.

 Finding the right modified car insurance can be easier than you might expect.

 Meet the Coverage Counselor®

-Our handy online tool can tailor coverage advice to your individual needs.
+Our handy online tool can help tailor coverage advice to you and your situation.

 Why minimal coverage can mean minimal protection

 Find out why legally required coverage minimums may lead to high out-of-pocket expenses after an accident.

 Looking for another insurance product?